Far-right protesters clash with UK police at anti-migrant march | DW | 05.09.2020

 The humanitarian charity Freedom from Torture projected a message onto the famous white cliffs of Dover on Friday night, with the words "Rise above fear.
 Refugees welcome."

-The number of migrants using boats to cross the English channel increased in 2020, reaching more than 5,000, as the coronavirus pandemic reduced the opportunities to stow away on trucks or ferries.
+The number of migrants using boats to cross the English channel has increased in 2020, reaching more than 5,000.
+The coronavirus pandemic has reduced the opportunities to stow away on trucks or ferries.

-The Strait of Dover, which are 33.8 kilometers (21 miles) at its narrowest, has seen a spike in the number of rubber dinghies being used to transport people across, most of whom go on to seek asylum in the country.
+The Strait of Dover, 33.8 kilometers (21 miles) at its narrowest point, has seen a spike in the number of rubber dinghies being used to transport people, most of whom go on to seek asylum in the country.

 ab/mm (AFP, AP, dpa)